-A hearty stew of African origins made with groundnut (peanut paste / butter) and served with fufu.
+A hearty vegan stew of African origins made with groundnut (peanut paste / butter) and served with fufu.
 Perfect for the fall and winter months and loaded with protein from the peanut butter and soy curls.
 It is also loaded with dark leafy collard greens, but kale, spinach, mustard greens and even bok choy make great substitutes.

 Easy.
 Oil Free.
 Gluten Free.
 Protein Loaded Stew.